w86763777/numpynet/Readme.md

 # NumpyNet

-High level neural network API implementated using numpy
+High level neural network API implementated using numpy.

+The project is my homework in deeplearning course at NCTU.
+Anyone can trace the code to learn how to do the backpropagation on sequential model and how to build a basic deeplearning API with python.

 ## Requirements
 - python3